grbl-IO/grbl-IO/README.md

 # grbl-IO
 grbl-IO is a collection of hardware and software for the external control of grbl-compatible controllers.
+The current efforts are to create various extensions for the operation of FluidNC http://wiki.fluidnc.com/

 # first function in separate repo
 https://github.com/PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix